pavel-demin/red-pitaya-notes/sdr-transceiver.md

 The tunable frequency range covers from 0 Hz to 60 MHz.

-The receiver I/Q data rate is configurable and four settings are available: 50, 100, 250 and 500 kSPS.
+The I/Q data rate is configurable and four settings are available: 50, 100, 250 and 500 kSPS.

-The transmitter I/Q data rate is fixed to 50 kSPS.

-The basic blocks of the digital down-converter (DDC) and of the digital up-converter (DUC) are shown on the following diagram:
+The basic blocks of the digital down-converters (DDC) and of the digital up-converters (DUC) are shown on the following diagram:

 ![SDR transceiver]({{ "/img/sdr-transceiver.png" | prepend: site.baseurl }})